 The Queensland courts have found that the automatically generated document which follows the online submission process of the application can result in a full copy of the adjudication application never being served on the respondent and therefore, potentially resulting in the adjudication decision being invalidated.

-To avoid this risk, the form should be downloaded, filled out and included in the adjudication application that is lodged with the QBCC and served on the respondent.
+To avoid this risk, the form (which is seven pages) should be downloaded, filled out and included in full (i.e. all seven pages of the form) in the adjudication application that is lodged with the QBCC and served on the respondent.

 Although the term ‘submissions’ is not defined within the BIF Act, it includes legal submissions, evidence to support the claim such as statutory declarations or witness statements, expert reports or other similar documents.

-The adjudication application and any submissions, must be served on the respondent within 4 business days after the claimant makes the adjudication application.
+The adjudication application and any submissions, must be served on the respondent within four business days after the claimant makes the adjudication application.

-The failure to serve the application on the respondent with the approved form was enough to mean that the adjudication application will result in ineffective service, invalidating the adjudication decision that follows.
+A failure to serve the application on the respondent with the approved form is enough to mean that the adjudication application will result in ineffective service, invalidating the adjudication decision that follows.

-Section 102 of the BIF Act prescribes the method for serving notices or documents referred to under Chapter 3 of the BIF Act and permits service:
+Section 102 of the BIF Act prescribes the method for serving notices or documents referred to under Chapter three of the BIF Act and permits service:

-Pursuant to sections 79(5) and 80 of the BIF Act, once the adjudication application is lodged with the QBCC Registrar, it must be referred to an adjudicator within 4 business days.
+Pursuant to sections 79(5) and 80 of the BIF Act, once the adjudication application is lodged with the QBCC Adjudication Registrar (Adjudication Registrar), it must be referred to an adjudicator within four business days.

-Once that referral has occurred, the adjudicator then can accept or reject the appointment in writing to the QBCC Adjudication Registrar, but they need to do so within 4 business days after the referral is made unless they have a reasonable excuse.
+Once that referral has occurred, the adjudicator then can accept or reject the appointment in writing to the Adjudication Registrar, but they need to do so within four business days after the referral is made unless they have a reasonable excuse.

-If the adjudicator doesn’t accept or reject the appointment within those 4 business days, the Registrar can refer it to another adjudicator who can also accept or reject the appointment.
+If the adjudicator doesn’t accept or reject the appointment within those four business days, the Adjudication Registrar can refer it to another adjudicator who can also accept or reject the appointment.

 Section 83 of the BIF Act provides the time for making an adjudication response.
 Specifically: